 As homebuyers approach the mortgage process, the options can become an alphabet soup of industry acronyms and terms: fixed-rate, ARM, 30-year, jumbo, FHA, Fannie Mae, USDA, and the list goes on and on.
 Each loan product has its unique benefits and qualifications, and some apply to certain individuals but not others.
-For some individuals planning to purchase a home and who have ever served in the country's armed forces, a loan from the Veterans Administration may be a valid option.
+For some individuals planning to purchase a Nashville area home who have served in the country's armed forces, a loan from the Veterans Administration may be a valid option.

 Who Qualifies for a VA Home Loan?

 First off, what is a VA home loan?
 The Veteran Affairs home loan originated as part of the GI Bill of Rights, passed in 1944 and signed into law by Franklin D. Roosevelt.
 The intention of the law was to provide a series of benefits to returning service members, including education and home loan benefits.
 Wondering how to apply for a VA home loan?
 Today the VA loan benefit is available for military service members who meet the following criteria:

 - Served on active duty with a discharge other than dishonorable.

 - Have a minimum of 90 days of wartime service or a minimum of 181 days of peacetime service served continuously.

 - If enlisted in service after September 7, 1980 or an officer enlisted after October 16, 1981, the service member must have completed two years of service.

 - National Guard members are eligible after six years of service.

 - Homes must be purchased for the personal occupancy of the service member; they may not be purchased for investment, business, or rental purposes.

 In some cases, the surviving spouses of the military service member may meet VA loan requirements, but the dependent or non-dependent children are not.
 Borrowers are also subject to credit and income requirements to be eligible for a loan.
 Look below for more VA home loan information.